minprog/hangman/classic/hangman.md

 Your first task is to understand what the `Lexicon` class should look like and define an *interface* for it (recall from Queue that an interface is defined by the *operations* that are supported by a class).

-1. Peruse the starter code and note how the `Lexicon` class is instantiated.
+1. Deeply study the starter code and make note in particular of how the `Lexicon` class is instantiated.
 What kind of parameter is needed to make a valid instance of `Lexicon`?

-2. Find all occurrences of the `Lexicon` object in the code.
+2. Find all occurrences of the `Lexicon` object in the code (only one instance is ever made).
 What methods are called on this object?
 What parameters are needed and what should the method return?

-3. Draw a UML class from the information that you gathered.
-Because you're starting out and trying to understand the problem, put as much information in there as possible, including return types and parameters.
+3. Draw your class in UML class diagram format.
+Because you're just starting out and trying to understand the problem, put as much information in there as possible, including return types and parameters.
+In other words, the UML diagram should contain *implementation details*.

 4. Think about the internal structure of the class: what variables do you need to support all expected operations?
 Write your ideas below the diagram.